PaperPrototype/Intro-Coding-and-Computers/04 - Shell + Compiling/Lecture/english.md

         ret
 ```

-"assembly" isn't exactly easy to code with.
-Also assembly instructions tend to be specific for each type of CPU, so an app written for one processor wouldn't work on another processor.
+"assembly" isn't exactly easy to code with either!
+Also assembly instructions tend to be specific for each type of CPU, so x86_64 assembly instructions (Intel and AMD processors) wouldn't work for a processor that uses ARM assembly instructions (the iPhone uses an ARM based processor).

 To solve this problem we made even easier programming languages that look like this.